pokealarm/pokealarm/docs/configuration/filters/index.rst

 Prerequisites
 -------------------------------------

-This guide assumes the following:
+This pages assumes the following:

 + You understand how :doc:`../events/index` work.
 + You understand